onekiloparsec/SwiftAA/README.md

 ![](https://img.shields.io/badge/coverage-28%25-yellow.svg)
 ![](https://img.shields.io/cocoapods/v/SwiftAA.svg)

-*The most comprehensive and accurate collection of astronomical algorithms written in Swift3.*
+*The most comprehensive and accurate collection of astronomical algorithms, in C++, Objective-C and Swift3, all in one place.*

 Ongoing development is written in Swift3 and using AA+ version 1.76 (released February 12th, 2017).
 It will soon reach version 2.0.
 But it is already usable (and used) in production apps.